Clemapfel/jluna/README.md

 ```
 Where
 + `<Project Name>` is the name of your desired project folder, for example `MyProject`
-+ `<Projects Path>` is the root path to your new project folder, for exmaple `/home/user/Desktop`
++ `<Projects Path>` is the root path to your new project folder, for example `/home/user/Desktop`
 + `<C++ Compiler>` is one of `g++-10`, `g++-11`, `clang++-12`

-The bash script will create a folder in `<Project Path>/<Project Name>` (i.e. `/home/user/Desktop/MyProject`), clone jluna, build it, then create for you a full project with a working `hello world` for you. `init.sh` even compiles the new project for you once to make sure everything works.
+The bash script will create a folder in `<Project Path>/<Project Name>` (i.e. `/home/user/Desktop/MyProject`), clone jluna, build it, then, create for you a full project with a working `hello world`. `init.sh` even compiles the new project once. to make sure everything works.

 If errors appear at any point, head to [troubleshooting](./docs/installation.md#troubleshooting).

 ### Installing `jluna` Globally